-Thoughtful policy change requires buy-in from an entire ecosystem.
+While some types of transformative learning practices can be implemented without policy change, personalized, competency-based learning requires systems change, including policy.
+Thoughtful policy change requires a collective buy-in.
 State and local decisionmakers have a duty to bring voices into the change process, and advocates have a duty to make their voices heard.
 Increasing stakeholder engagement and shared accountability across systems are critical elements to successfully creating policy change and sustaining its implementation.
-While some types of transformative learning practices can be implemented without policy change, I called out the importance of systems change for transformative practices like competency-based education.

-When asked to explore advocacy in the future, I included students as an important part of the change-making process.
-I reimagined what school and community engagement might look like if advocacy for transformative systems change were prioritized:
+To reimagine what school and community engagement might look like in the future if advocacy for transformative systems change were prioritized, consider:

 - What if schools reimagined guidance counselors as facilitators that help elevate students’ needs to adults within the school and leaders within the broader community?
 What if we were able to create entirely new positions that held that role?